 - Build non-alcoholic alternatives into all of your games and activities, especially for ‘punishments’ or consequences, such as:

-- A shot of lemon or lime juice
+- A shot of diluting juice/squash

 - Take a sip of a non-alcoholic drink

 - Wear a silly clothing item (like a goofy hat or pair of sunglasses you pick up from a charity shop)